-WASHINGTON (AP) -- Interest rates on short-term Treasury bills were mixed in Monday's auction, as three-month bills were unchanged from last week while six-month bills rose to the highest level in six weeks.
+WASHINGTON (AP) -- Interest rates on short-term Treasury bills were mixed in Monday's auction with the rate on three-month bills declining to the lowest level since early March, while the rate on six-month bills rose.

-The Treasury Department auctioned $32 billion in three-month bills at a discount rate of 0.080 percent, the same rate as the previous week.
-Another $28 billion in six-month bills was auctioned at a discount rate of 0.105 percent, up from 0.100 percent last week.
+The Treasury Department auctioned $24 billion in three-month bills at a discount rate of 0.020 percent, down from 0.025 percent last week.
+Another $24 billion in six-month bills was auctioned at a discount rate of 0.095 percent, up from 0.090 percent last week.

-The six-month rate was the highest since these bills averaged 0.150 percent on Oct.
-15.
+The three-month rate was the lowest since three-month bills averaged 0.015 percent on March 9.
+The six-month rate was the highest since these bills averaged 0.105 percent two weeks ago on April 13.

-Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable-rate mortgages, was 0.13 percent last week, unchanged from the previous week.
+Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, edged up to 0.24 percent last week from 0.23 percent the previous week.